 - Little evidence that the main organizations in healthcare coordinate the development of these Spanish translations over time, causing continued variability in some of even the most basic healthcare terms, program names and insurance terminology.

 - Regional preferences in Spanish tend to show in plans where demographics in a particular State or by a particular translator tends to follow a particular market preference and may not always be universally applicable or even appropriate.

-Accessibility of information and the format in which it is presented is sporadic, decentralized and not very useful to create consistent translations in a productive way.This hinders healthcare professionals to speak in one voice amidst the noise of inconsistent terminology.
-It also hinders translation professionals to be always informed about the terminology used without any productivity tools (Translation Memory and Termbases) to guide their knowledge.
+Accessibility of information and the format in which it is presented is sporadic, decentralized and not very useful to create consistent translations in a productive way.This hinders healthcare professionals from speaking in one voice amidst the noise of inconsistent terminology.
+It also hinders translators in healthcare from always being informed about the terminology used without any productivity tools (Translation Memory and Termbases) to guide their knowledge.

 Who has noted the issues in Spanish healthcare terminology in healthcare translations?

 These issues in inconsistent terminology have not gone unnoticed as evidenced by this article by the National Health Law Program, which suggests that the US Department of Health and Human Services should take the lead into providing a standardized glossary in non-English languages.

 But as we found in compiling our own standardized glossary for the healthcare insurance industry, none of the major health organizations we surveyed have either a complete or always accurate account of the Spanish healthcare terminology in healthcare translations.
 Each organization tends to specialize in certain healthcare terminology.
 There IS overlap but they each have their own focus i.e. Aflac on supplemental insurance, CMS on Medicaid/Medicare, etc